BlockchainTechnologyInitiatives/blockchainsupplychain/_posts/2018-01-13-Daryl-Price.md

 His other current positions include serving as the President for the U.S. Dept. of Justice, BATFE Citizen Alumni Association, where he also sits on the board of directors; Defensive Coordinator for the Tomball Christian Warriors Football program; and as the President Universal Detection Systems LLC.

+Daryl is returning to again be the Master of Ceremonies for XChain2.